BY: LAZARUS CONLEY

 Hebrews 8:13 cannot and does not mean what Preston purposely misinterprets it to be.
 That which was waxing old was doing so after the cross and before 70AD.
 The context does not allow for the full preterist interpretation whatsoever.
 The old was already waxing old when Jeremiah made the announcement and was ready to vanish and did vanish when Christ nailed the old to His Cross.
 This is discussed further in my refutation chapter where I deal with Max King in Hope Resurrected if one wishes to dig deeper into why this is all a fallacious argument from Don K Preston.

-Preston in this book will try to claim Paul was on trial for teaching a spiritual resurrection of the dead.
+Preston in this book will attempt to make the claim that Paul was on trial for teaching a spiritual resurrection of the dead.
 Spiritual death in Preston’s mind is what Max King refers to as sin-death, alienation from God spiritually through sinning against God.
 In Preston’s eschaton, one is spiritually dead because of their sin.
-He thinks Christ died a spiritual death… a sin-death… and then was revived physically (wait what?) and spiritually revived (but wasn’t Christ like…uh… a sinless sacrifice as Paul says in Romans and Hebrews?
-Oops…).
+He thinks Christ died a spiritual death… a sin-death… and then was revived physically (which already becomes problematic) and then spiritually revived from spiritual death (sin-death) (which seems problematic since Christ didn't sin and is said to be a sinless sacrifice as Paul says in Romans and Hebrews).

 I would not disagree with Preston on one point.
 Paul was on trial for his teachings on the doctrine of the resurrection of the dead.
 That is clear in scripture.
 However, that’s not obviously the only reason that Paul is on trial here.
-Any person who reads the bible and has a basic grasp on theology and history of Judaism can figure this out why Paul was on trial.
-Paul was on trial by the Jews because 1) he was claiming Jesus to be the Christ and the Messiah prophesied about by the Old Testament Law and Prophets, 2) Paul was claiming Jesus to be God, and not just God but God-Incarnate.
-3) Being that Paul was teaching Christ to be God-Incarnate, God the Son, he was also teaching that Jesus the God-Man would be the one to resurrect the dead from their biological graves (as is clearly taught in 1 Corinthians 15 and other places in the Bible despite Preston’s belligerent, buffoonery-filled, clownish claims).
+Any person who has read the bible and has a basic grasp on theology and history of 2nd Temple Judaism can figure out why Paul was on trial, namely because 1) he was claiming Jesus to be the Christ and the Messiah prophesied about by the Old Testament Law and Prophets, 2) Paul was claiming Jesus to be God, and not just God but God-Incarnate.
+3) Being that Paul was teaching Christ to be God-Incarnate, God the Son, he was also teaching that Jesus the God-Man would be the one to resurrect the dead from their biological graves (as is clearly taught in 1 Corinthians 15 and other places in the Bible despite Preston’s claims).

 Preston claims: “It is claimed that Pharisees longed for a physical resurrection.
 Paul said he was a Pharisee.
 Therefore, this must demand, we are told, that Paul longed for a physical resurrection as well.
 But while on the surface this sounds plausible, it is actually a bit of bad logic and quickly backfires.
 To demonstrate this, we have to briefly examine what it was that the Pharisees and perhaps even the majority of the Jews of the first century, expected and longed for”.